 Just use that spice blend curry powder that you find on the spice shelf at the supermarket.
 If you want to play around with curry pastes, I suggest using Thai Yellow Curry as not to compromise the beautiful color of this soup.

-Curried Butternut Squash Soup With Cream
+Curried Butternut Squash Sausage Soup

-I hope you give this Butternut Squash Soup recipe a try.
+I hope you give this Curried Butternut Squash Sausage Soup recipe a try.
 And if you do, please come back and let me know how you liked it and give the recipe a star rating.

 Your feedback is valuable to me for developing future recipes.
 And if you have a favorite butternut squash recipe, let me know, I’d love to give it a try.